Part of a hotel on Germany's Mosel River collapses, killing 2 and trapping others for hours

 “There was no option (to use) stairs, house entrances, doors or windows, because they were simply no longer there,” Teusch said.

+Two Germans, a man and a woman, died.
+Rescuers were able to recover one of the bodies but police said they would have to remove a section of the building on Thursday to recover the other.

-Kroev is on a picturesque section of the Mosel near the larger resort town of Traben-Trarbach.
+Kroev is located along a picturesque section of the Mosel near the larger resort town of Traben-Trarbach.
 It has about 2,200 inhabitants.

+Associated Press writer Vanessa Gera in Warsaw, Poland, contributed to this report.

 Credit: AP